Deployments

 Deploy to the specified revision

 Sometimes you inherit a legacy server with already deployed files on it.
-If you don't want to upload everything from scratch on the first deployment, you can set the currently deployed revision in the action Options: Deploying to a specified revisionDeploying to a specified revision
+If you don't want to upload everything from scratch on the first deployment, you can set the currently deployed revision in the action's Options tab:

 Ignore files on deployment

-For actions using git push as the deployment method (eg. Azure, Heroku, Git Push), file ignore is handled via .gitignore files)
+For actions using git push as the deployment method (eg. Azure, Heroku, Git Push), file ignore is handled via .gitignore files.

 You can also exclude files from ignore paths, for example if you want to deploy a specific type of files, but only from one directory.